jiwomdf/Scope-Storage-Utility/README.md

 ### On Going Development
 1. Add unit test, instrumented test, and CICD
-2. Write more detail documentation about this lib
-3. Add Compress, Black White, Rotate, and other image processing Utilities
+2. Add Compress, Black White, Rotate, and other image processing Utilities

 <br><br>
 Feel free to see and contribute